Treatment for migraines

 Causes of migraines

-Back in the 1940s, scientists believed that migraine-headaches were triggered by an initial spasm that partially closed the arteries leading to the cerebrum.
-This, they believed, caused a decrease in the blood flow to part of the brain, hence the sudden headache and severe pain.
+Scientists thought an initial spasm that partially closed the arteries leading to the cerebrum caused migraine headaches in the 1940s.
+They thought this caused a decrease in the blood flow to part of the brain, hence the sudden headache and severe pain.

-In the 1970s, it was researched and believed that dopamine and serotonin, two neurotransmitters in the brain, had a significant effect on blood flow to the brain, hence causing pain as a result of the irregular flow.
+In the 1970s, it was researched and believed that dopamine and serotonin, two neurotransmitters in the brain, significantly affected blood flow to the brain, causing pain due to irregular flow.

-- Foods like chocolate, cheese, nuts, and caffeine are some of the causes of migraine Using MSG in food can also trigger an attack.
+- Foods like chocolate, cheese, nuts, and caffeine are some causes of migraine.
+Using MSG in food can also trigger an attack.

-- Severe lack of sleep can cause a migraine to come on in many people.
+- A severe lack of sleep can cause a migraine to come on in many people.
 The same also goes for too much sleep.

-- People with illnesses like depression, epilepsy, anxiety, and Tourette syndrome get migraine-headaches quite frequently.
-Any condition that induces large amounts of stress can cause migraine headaches to occur.
+- People with illnesses like depression, epilepsy, anxiety, and Tourette syndrome frequently get migraines.
+Any condition that induces large amounts of stress can cause migraine headaches.

-- Missing a meal or suddenly changing an eating pattern can cause migraine-headaches to attack.
-Any change in your eating pattern should be phased in slowly as opposed to being introduced abruptly.
+- Missing a meal or suddenly changing an eating pattern can cause migraine headaches.
+Any change in your eating pattern should be phased in slowly instead of being introduced abruptly.